muntasirhsn/muntasirhsn.github.io/index.md

-# Selected projects in data science, machine learning, deep learning, generative AI, NLP and computer vision.
+# Selected projects in data science, machine learning, deep learning, and computer vision.

-## Analysing the global CO₂ emission: How did countries, regions and economic zones evolve over time?
+## Exploratory Spatial and Environmental Data Analysis with Interactive Visualisation

 The World Bank provides data for greenhouse gas emissions in million metric tons of CO₂ equivalent (Mt CO₂e) based on the AR5 global warming potential (GWP).
 It provides information on environmental impact at both national, regional and economic levels over the past six decades.
 ### Analytical approach: